-Sometimes tenants do not or cannot pay the rent in accordance with the lease.
+Sometimes commercial tenants do not or cannot pay the rent following the lease.
 It can be a common issue for landlords – especially given that rent is often the tenant’s biggest outgoing.

 Often no formal action is required and the situation can be solved by opening lines of communication with the tenant.
-It’s important that the landlord deals with these issues correctly to ensure they get the best possible outcome.
+The landlord must deal with these issues correctly to ensure they get the best possible outcome.

-Contact our team of specialist property dispute lawyers for a no-obligation discussion.
+Contact our team of specialist commercial property dispute lawyers for a no-obligation discussion.